-This is probably the least common in this list of standard camera shots & angles.
+This is probably the least popular in this list of standard camera shots & angles.
 But hear us out.
-There are certain types of content where making the viewer or audience feel involved is the best way to go.
+There are certain types of content where immersing the audience is the best way to go.

-And sure, you can make your audience feel involved by sprinkling the script with several you’s, but add an extra layer of immersion by having the camera move as though it were the viewer’s head.
+Sure, you can make your audience feel involved by sprinkling the script with several you’s, a talking head that directly addresses the viewer, or some other technique.
+But what about adding an extra layer of immersion by having the camera move as though it were the viewer’s head?

-Think they’ll disagree with what the actor’s saying?
+Think your audience should disagree with what an actor in the video saying?
 Make the camera shake left and right.
-What if they’re supposed to agree?
+Need your audience to give an enthusiastic yes?
 Make the camera nod.

 This type of camera shot might not have a ton of applications, but you could definitely have this on creative video ads, especially if your brand has a playful personality.

 At the end of the day, the goal of the creative team — scriptwriters, animators, directors, editors, and the like — is to make the viewing experience of their ad enjoyable to their audience, our video editor said.

 Communicate your brand’s story using a healthy mix of these types of camera shots and angles.
 Doing so will help your expert team of video editors piece together a moving masterpiece.